alfaloo/tp/docs/DeveloperGuide.md

     Use case ends.
 * 2b.
 The enetered appointment information is invalid
   * 2b1.
-MediCLI will shwo an error message about which fields are invalid.
+MediCLI will show an error message about which fields are invalid.

      Use case ends.